emsesp/EMS-ESP32/README.md

 ## Wish List

-- Measure amount of gas in m3 per day for the hot water vs the central heating, and convert this into cost in Home Assistant
+- Measure amount of gas in m3 per day for the hot water vs the central heating, and convert this into cost.
 - Support changing temperatures on an Nefit Easy.
-To do this you must send XMPP messages directly to the thermostat.
+To do this we must send XMPP messages directly to the thermostat.
 There is already a TCP stack and a Wifi and Telnet server running in the code, so the building blocks are there to extend with another XMPP client.
 Here are a number of Python based projects that show how to do this:
   - https://github.com/patvdleer/nefit-client-python
   - https://github.com/marconfus/ha-nefit
   - https://github.com/robertklep/nefit-easy-core